wvhulle/rust-course-ghent/session-5/slides.typ

 Try to flash a simple blink program using the HAL crate one of the supported boards.

+#warning[Only use the processor or HAL crate for the exercises, no high-level frameworks like Embassy!]

 Ask for boards and help if needed.

+See also my SysGhent workshop for building a smart plant pot with embedded Rust: https://github.com/sysghent/plant-pot

 === Raspberry Pi Pico